timcresyui/timcresyui.github.io/about.md

 - Master's Degree, Political Economy, New York University (Dropped out due to admission to Columbia);
 - Bachelor's Degree, Political Science, University of Hong Kong

-Some awards, some scholarships, and graduated with First-class Honors.

 ## Focus Areas
 - Signal Research
 - Math Modelling